Sindri-Labs/sindri-resources/reference_code/README.md

 You can then set the `SINDRI_API_KEY` environment variable with your API key.

+# Verifiers

+This directory contains scripts and demonstrations generating, deploying, and interacting with smart contracts that verify proofs from Sindri's API.

 # SDK Quickstart

 [`sdk_quickstart.py`](./sdk_quickstart.py) is for users that are just getting started using Sindri's API.